Yorumoto/unfluiid/README.md

 A rice where I reinvented the wheel (polybar, bar, eww, rofi, dunst, and maybe awesome) just for cool transitions.

-The code is mid messy, so forking it will be a pain in the ass, so it's a learn-as-you-go project.
+The code is mid messy, so forking it will be a pain in the ass, so it's rather a showcase than something for a template to begin with.
 (It's better that I'll probably drop an API to make rices almost in Python)

 ## Installation
 You'll need an i3wm/sway desktop environment, because it uses the i3ipc dependency for displaying the window titles and workspaces.